jietang/dropblox/documentation/dropblox_intro.md

 Getting Started
 ----
 Download our [getting started materials](https://www.dropbox.com/sh/vmik81v24zfrr0l/XOoKs6mRSU) to get the code you'll need to connect to our game server and test out your AI.
-Inside the getting started folder, you'll find the following files:
+Inside the getting started folder, you'll find the following:

-1. `client`: The program that communicates with our centralized game server.
+1. `client(.exe)`: The program that communicates with our centralized game server.
 It will spawn your AI process and forward moves that you generate to our remote server.
 2. `config.txt`: Specifies the team name and password to use when authing with the game server.
-3. `history_server`: A program you can run to view the history of games you've played and view move-by-move playback of your AI's decisions.
+3. `history_server(.exe)`: A program you can run to view the history of games you've played and view move-by-move playback of your AI's decisions.
-5. `dropblox_ai`: The executable program you will be writing to make Dropblox moves.
+4. `dropblox_ai`: The executable program you will be writing to make Dropblox moves.
 We've provided a small sample written in Python.
+5. `samples/`: A directory of helper code and sample AIs to help you understand the game logic and I/O specification for your AI.

 ### Create an Account

 The first thing you want to do is go to the main [Dropblox site](https://playdropblox.com) and register a new team with a team name and password.
 Then fill out `config.txt` with your credentials so we can identify you when you connect to the game server.

 ### Connect to the Game Server

+Before you start, you may need to `chmod +x` the files `history_server`, `client` and `dropblox_ai`, to make sure they're all executable.

 Open up a terminal and run `./history_server`.
 You should just keep the history server running for the next few hours.
 It will allow you to view your game history from [https://playdropblox.com#submission_history](https://playdropblox.com#submission_history).